toashd/brent/README.md

 ## Contribute

-Brent's main intention was to provide a small and secure web server for static sites written in C without libraries and with a code base being as small as possible with just a few trade-offs for readability.
+Brent's main intention is to provide a small and secure web server for static sites written in C without libraries and with a code base being as small as possible with just a few trade-offs for readability.

 Please feel free to suggest any kind of improvements, refactorings, bug reports - just [file an issue](https://github.com/toashd/brent/issues) and I'll do my best to accommodate you.
 If you like the project giving it a star would show your support and would be very much appreciated!